-Note: The employer must note the calibration or verification procedure prior to screening the employees.
+Note: The employer must note and follow the calibration or verification procedure prior to screening the employees.

-- 8.3.5.2 The employer must put systems in place to ensure that employees with elevated temperature ≥ 37.5°C must be regularly checked/observed at intervals determined by the healthcare worker and employees with the temperature of 38°C to be isolated for assessment by a Registered Nurse/healthcare worker. - 8.3.5.3 Employees will be tested only if they meet the PUI criteria, which includes having symptoms of a respiratory illness of recent or sudden onset.
-(See Annexure 9 on the PUI criteria). - 8.3.5.4 Employees returning to work at the start and increase of capacity at the mine, and do not present with elevated temperature must be referred to the Medical Centre for COVID-19 Risk Assessment and to complete return to work medical. - 8.3.5.5 The RTW medical must include the completion of a questionnaire and the taking of vital signs - temperature, blood pressure, and glucose assessment for known diabetics.
+- 8.3.5.4 The employer must put systems in place to ensure that employees with elevated temperature ≥ 37.5°C to be referred for further assessment by the healthcare worker and employees with the temperature of ≥ 38.0°C to be isolated (isolation in this cases referring to separation of such employees into temporary waiting areas while awaiting assessment) for assessment by a healthcare worker. - 8.3.5.5 Employees will be tested only if they meet the PUI criteria, which includes having symptoms of a respiratory illness of recent or sudden onset.
+(See Annexure 7 and Annexure 7(a) on the PUI criteria). - 8.3.5.6 The employer must ensure that results are communicated with the employee. - 8.3.5.7 Employees returning to work at the start and increase of capacity at the mine, and pass the COVID-19 screening test must be referred to the Occupational Health Centre for fitness to work assessment. - 8.3.5.8 Employees with pre-existing conditions that will make them more susceptible to severe COVID-19 must be identified and only be permitted to work after being declared fit by an occupational medical practitioner